JFrischknecht/jfrischknecht.github.io/_pages/about.md

 [Charles Gottlieb](https://sites.google.com/site/gottliebcharles/Charles-Gottlieb)
 and professor [Beatrix Eugster](https://www.beatrixeugster.ch/).

-I have extensive experience in cleaning, analysing and visualizing data, as well as programming in general.
+I have extensive experience in curating, analysing and visualizing data, as well as programming in general.
 I am also enthusiastic about the development and application of econometric methods.